 Monte Fior was held by Italian army, but in spring 2016 the Austro-Hungarian command decided for "Strafexpedition" - the "Punitive Ecpedition" to revenge Italy for changing side in the war from ally to enemy.
 Some key events were the following:

 On the 50 km front the Italian wings stood their ground, but the center yielded and Austro-Hungarian army almost reached the Po river plane near Vicenza.
-Events on Russian front however required the Empire to pull back forces and use them on the east.
+Events on the Russian front however required the Empire to pull back forces and use them on the east.
 So Italy regained much of territory.
 On Monte Fior they additionally consolidated positions.
 Still today you can see miles of trenches running across the slopes, caverns, connecting them, and other remains from the war.

 In November and December 1917, after the decisive break-through at Kobarid, Slovenia, the Italian frontline collapsed and the troups had to retreat till the river of Piave.
-That resulted also in attacks of Austro-Hungarian army on Sette Comuni plateau.
+That resulted also in attacks of Austro-Hungarian army on the Sette Comuni plateau.
 Italian defence was broken and because positions on Monte Fior were cut from the rest of army, they had to be abandoned again.
-But soon next year the war ended and all victims died in vain.
+But soon next year the war ended, so all victims died in vain.
 Today along the trail which encircles Monte Fior an open air museum is arranged.
 Many tables with pictures and shocking testimonials (like for example the letter of general E. Turba to his wife, one day before his death) are telling the sad story about those events.

 |View Monte Fior in a larger map||

 Paths are coming on Monte Fior from all sides.
-But the majority of visitors come in the nearness of mountain by two mountain roads:
+But the majority of visitors comes in the nearness of mountain by two mountain roads:

-Malga Slapeur1.
-The first road comes into the area from the northwest.
+1. The first road comes into the area from the northwest.
 From the road which goes from Gallio towards the north in Campomulo valley, this road deters right soon after Casera di Campomulo (where in winter there is a big cross-country ski centre).
 You first drive through the woods, then mountain roads start deterring right, on alpine pastures close to the main ridge.
 The first one goes on Casera Meletta (below Meletta di Gallio), the second road goes on Casera Meletta di Mezzo, but we keep crossing the slopes to the last crossroads, where we continue left on Malga Slapeur (the right road goes again up, on Casera Meletta Davanti).
 Below Malga Slapeur we park at the monument to Bosnian soldiers, 1610 m.

 2. The second road comes from the east, from the road which connects Fozza with the big plane of Marcesina.
 On Malga Fratte, 1376 m, a narrow mountain road deters towards the left (west) and we drive through the woods till Malga Lora, 1668 m.